top of page

 At Cheetah Experience we work closely with a number of other projects in South Africa and globally to learn from best practice when it comes to animal husbandry and cheetah breeding.
 The Cheetah Conservation Fund (CCF) in Namibia is a world leader in cheetah conservation, research and breeding, and every year produces the International Cheetah Studbook.
 This studbook has the purpose of registering all cheetahs in the world held in both zoological and private facilities and providing information about existing animals by publishing the studbook contents, thus creating the preconditions for selecting breeding animals.

-Since our cheetah breeding program started in 2011, we have been active contributors to this studbook, registering all of our cheetah’s information.
-As stated in the studbook, ‘As wild populations continue to decline, the preservation of the current levels of genetic diversity through reduction of off take from the wild populations, and through maximisation of captive breeding programs and establishment of it will become more and more important to maintain genome resource banks across the entire captive population.’
+Since our cheetah breeding programme started in 2011, we have been active contributors to this studbook, registering all of our cheetah’s information.
+As stated in the studbook, ‘As wild populations continue to decline, the preservation of the current levels of genetic diversity through reduction of off take from the wild populations, and through maximisation of captive breeding programmes and establishment of it will become more and more important to maintain genome resource banks across the entire captive population.’
 (Marker, 2016, p.14).
-At Cheetah Experience we closely monitor the recommendations of this studbook along with other leading cheetah research to help improve our breeding program and the global conservation of the cheetah.
+At Cheetah Experience we closely monitor the recommendations of this studbook along with other leading cheetah research to help improve our breeding programme and the global conservation of the cheetah.

 New developments in science and technology have made it easier for our project to use a more scientific approach to cheetah conservation, including DNA testing and DNA mapping in a global database of cheetahs.
 Due to the continued decline in the wild cheetah populations, the studbook and our own independent research showed that it is vital to preserve the current levels of genetic diversity in the captive population of the cheetah.
 We work closely with South African Nature Conservation to complete this DNA testing with all our cheetahs, and this helps us in identifying suitable breeding partners for our cheetahs and diversifying the cheetah gene pool.

-Some of the recommendations from the Studbook is forming cooperative programs with other conservation projects in the local region and overseas, to increase the success rate of breeding partners and diversify the gene pool of the captive cheetah population (Marker, 2016).
-Since our breeding program started in 2011, many of the cheetahs born at Cheetah Experience have gone on to be a part of other breeding projects in South Africa to diversify the gene pool and work towards our common goal of making the captive cheetah population self-sustaining.
+Some of the recommendations from the Studbook is forming cooperative programmes with other conservation projects in the local region and overseas, to increase the success rate of breeding partners and diversify the gene pool of the captive cheetah population (Marker, 2016).
+Since our breeding programme started in 2011, many of the cheetahs born at Cheetah Experience have gone on to be a part of other breeding projects in South Africa to diversify the gene pool and work towards our common goal of making the captive cheetah population self-sustaining.
 We believe in sharing our knowledge and experience in cheetah conservation, and many new local conservation projects have come to us for advice and job shadowing of our senior staff, to learn about the best practices for animal care and husbandry.
 We have also been involved in the process of releasing several of the cheetahs in our care into protected reserves which are then closely monitored by researchers.

-Another recommendation in the studbook is for regional breeding programs to consider the occasional transfer of animals between global regions.
+Another recommendation in the studbook is for regional breeding programmes to consider the occasional transfer of animals between global regions.
 These transfers will ensure that the current captive population’s bloodlines will be diversified between the regions (Marker, 2016).
 Cheetah Experience is currently in the final stages of applying for a CITES permit (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), which will allow us to work together with conservation projects globally in the diversification of the gene pool of captive cheetahs.

 Another important aspect of our cheetah conservation is protecting cheetahs in captivity that have been bought or sold in the illegal wildlife trade and give them safe and caring homes.
 In January 2017, the UAE passed a law banning the keeping of “Exotic Pets” (including lions, tiger and cheetahs).
 We are currently investigating an opportunity to assist with the rescue of several cheetahs from a private owner in the Middle East.